core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

   In the "CoAP Transport Information" registry defined in {{iana-coap-transport-information}} of this document, the entry corresponding to the identified CoAP transport specifies the list of elements composing 'tpi_details' for that transport, as indicated in the 'Transport Information Details' column.
 Within 'tpi_details', its elements MUST be ordered according to what is specified in the 'Transport Information Details' column of the "CoAP Transport Information" registry.

-{{transport-protocol-identifiers}} registers an entry in the "CoAP Transport Information" registry, for the transport "CoAP over UDP".
+{{transport-protocol-identifiers}} defines an entry to be registered in the "CoAP Transport Information" registry, for the transport "CoAP over UDP".
 When such a transport is used, i.e., CoAP responses are transported over UDP as per {{RFC7252}} and {{I-D.ietf-core-groupcomm-bis}}, the full encoding of the 'tp_info' CBOR array is as defined in {{ssssec-udp-transport-specific}}.

-If a future specification defines the use of CoAP multicast notifications transported over different transport protocols, then that specification MUST perform the following actions, unless those have been already performed for different reasons:
+If a future specification defines the use of CoAP multicast notifications transported over different transport protocols, then that specification must perform the following actions, unless those have been already performed for different reasons:

 * Define the elements in 'tpi_details', as to what information they convey, their encoding, and their semantics.